deity-io/falcon-platform-docs/versioned_docs/version-3/composer/integration/contentful/getting-started.md

 <CodePackage name="@deity/falcon-contentful-module" />

+## Introduction

+1. Update the configuration of Falcon Server - see the [Installation](#installation) section for that
+2. Add our set of Contentful Content Models - see the section [Content models](/docs/integrations/contentful/content-models) section for that

 ## Installation

 Using our example project, `demo-v3` you will have Contentful support without having to do any custom dev.